 What do you like best about your tasks?

 I can actively shape our work here.
 Together with my team, we define machine service and the complete networking of our products in an era of Industry 4.0 and big data analytics.
-We develop the products of the future in sheet metal processing in a team comprised of system architects, mechatronics specialists, software developers, and mechanical engineering experts.
+We develop the products of the future in sheet metal processing in a team consisting of system architects, mechatronics specialists, software developers, and mechanical engineering experts.

 What is the most exciting project/topic that you have worked on?

 The development work to date was geared toward technologies like 2D laser cutting and punching.
 In the future we will develop products on four levels – the technology, machine, production, and business platforms.
 This is where innovations are born, from sensors to the cloud.
-Almost 600 developers at four sites in three time zones are involved in this 'transformation project'.
+Almost 600 developers at four sites, in three time zones, are involved in this "transformation project".